Cheese storage

 Fondueland Gstaad

 Enjoying a delicious fondue with friends or family in the middle of the nature?
 This is made possible thanks the «Fondueland Gstaad».
 It is the perfect mix between a gentle topography and varied speciality cheeses for sophisticated bons vivants.
-Two huts and six inordinately large fondue pots provide enough space for up to 8 people and they are situated on an unparalleled backdrop with a stunning panoramic view.
+Two huts and seven inordinately large fondue pots provide enough space for up to 8 people and they are situated on an unparalleled backdrop with a stunning panoramic view.

 Alpine Cheese Dairy Tours